MagIndustries: Bribery investigation and collapse

 The insider and manipulative trading practices that went on with this company was very obvious to investors following the on-goings of this company.
 There was so much corruption that went on with this company you could easily think the RCMP must have been in on it.
 The optics between Canada and China were too much for little spud to handle and he did not interfere with this investigation by ordering the RCMP to drop it and sweep it all under the rug.
 It was an isolated event when there was an attempt to medal in the justice system to give SNC Lavalin Inc. a free pass on its bribery crimes.
 They think they got away with it but nope!!!
 This thing is coming back to haunt ALL the criminals involved.
 The company was finally investigated by the Royal Canadian Mounted Police for making corrupt payments to Congolese officials IN JANUARY OF 2015.

 The RCMP raided the Toronto office of the company in January 2015.
 The company began an independent investigation after the raid and in June 2015 the internal investigation admitted to the allegations that were made against the company in the Information to Obtain Search Warrant authorizing the search of the company offices.[15]
 It was alleged in the warrant, that the company had made payments and given gifts to Congolese officials including cash payments, a house, furniture, 4x4 vehicles, and ornamental stone lions.
 The company was unable to fund a continuation of the internal investigation and the controlling shareholder Evergreen Holding Group refused to provide the funds.
 Evergreen's own financial position deteriorated rapidly and defaulted on a 400 million RMB bond in May 2016.[16]
 The corruption investigation and lack of funding sent the company into disarray.
-The company admitted to using secondary bookkeeping records and stopped filing financial reports.
+The company admitted to using secondary bookeeping records and stopped filing financial reports.
 The stock ceased trading on the TSX.
 By June 2015, the board of directors involved in the corruption investigation resigned and the chief financial officer was removed.[17]
 The company was delisted from the Toronto Stock Exchange in August 2015.[18]
 There were other reports made to the RCMP about alleged insider trading and manipulative trading practices surrounding the sale of Magindustries to Evergreen Holdings that were never investigated.
 The RCMP and the Liberal PMO have a lot of explaining to do to the public over their failure to pursue justice in this matter.
 The CBC news also dropped their coverage of this story even though they were given information of additional crimes.
 They have now become actively involved and became part of the coverup of these crimes.